harshars/SAFE-Safe-Approximation-For-Elementary-Schools/README.md

 Final project for IUB CSCI-657 Computer Vision

+Project SAFE aims to calculate the safety score and a safe path to an elementary school by object detection / classification of street view images.
+The coordinates within the 1-mile radius of an elementary school are extracted and street view images are downloaded accordingly.
+The images are fed to the models to calculate the safety score per coordinate, which is used to calculate a safe path.
+Results show that the program provides a better path a student can take to walk to school and compares the safety score between the different classes of elementary schools.

 # Corresponding models and data
 The pre-trained models and data can be found in this link;